-In its cross-shareholding practice, MHC's basic policy is to regularly examine if it is rational to hold each share and sell such strategic shares that are judged no longer rational to hold, after gaining understanding of its business partners while considering the impact of sales on businesses and markets.
+In its cross-shareholding practice, MHC's basic policy is to regularly examine if it is rational to hold each stock and sell those that are judged no longer rational to hold, after gaining understanding of its business partners while considering the impact of sales on businesses and markets.

-Even when it is judged as rational to hold shares, MHC may sell such shares in consideration of the impact of the risk of mark-to-market valuation fluctuation of the shares on MHC's finance, capital efficiency, etc.

-The change in the number of listed stocks held since March 31, 2016 is as follows.
-The number decreased from 134 to 31 as of March 31, 2024.
+Even when it is judged as rational to hold stocks, MHC may sell such stocks in consideration of the impact of the risk of markto-market valuation fluctuation of the stocks on MHC's finances, capital efficiency, etc. The change in the number of listed stocks held since March 31, 2016 is as follows.
+The number decreased from 134 to 23 as of March 31, 2025.

-(Note)The numbers for March 2016 to March 2021 are the total of those from the former Mitsubishi UFJ Lease & Finance and Hitachi Capital.
-The numbers for March 2017 to March 2021 do not include the number of business partners' stocks held by both companies.
+(Note) The numbers for March 2016 to March 2021 are the totals of those from the former Mitsubishi UFJ Lease & Finance and Hitachi Capital.
+The numbers for March 2017 to March 2021 do not include the numbers of stocks cross-held by both companies.

-2. Method for verifying the Rationality of Cross-shareholdings
+2. Method for Verifying the Rationality of Cross-shareholdings

-MHC's cross-shareholding policy is decided based on (i) and (ii) below and its rationality is verified at the Board of Directors.
-(See the figure below)
+MHC's cross-shareholding policy is decided based on (1) and (2) below and its rationality is verified at the Board of Directors.
+(See the figure below.)

-- 1 A quantitative evaluation based on factors including the size of business transactions/profit, dividends received, and capital costs: - 2 A qualitative evaluation of the business activities to date and potential business opportunities in the future.
+- 1 A quantitative evaluation based on factors including the amounts of business transactions/profits, dividends received, and capital costs - 2 A qualitative evaluation of the business activities to date and potential business opportunities in the future